 Special permission from the Roslin Institute Edinburgh, to write more about the gynandromorph chickens.

-A chapter on election of hatching eggs, a chick in breech
+A chapter on selection of hatching eggs, a chick in breech

 and much more in Genetics of Chicken Extremes.